Antonio Foscarini: Background

 Antonio Foscarini was a follower of the so-called 'Giovani', a group in the Venetian nobility with sympathy for the Protestant rulers who supported them during the Thirty Years' War.
 When Foscarini was an ambassador to London, he made friends with Sir Henry Wotton (later to become British ambassador to Venice) and formed a formal alliance with England.

 In addition, Venice had drawn the consequences in a lawsuit since 1605 and banished Theatines, Capuchins and Jesuits from its dominion.
 In return, the Pope had imposed on 17 April 1606, the Interdict on Venice.
 When this was abolished in 1607, the Jesuits were not allowed to return.
 The Venetian Republic challenged Papal authority and mistrusted the Jesuit order, with its strong Spanish ties.
 Venice resented Spanish power and her league with Florence, Milan and Naples.
 Savoy was the only other Italian state not subject to Spanish supremacy.
 Paolo Sarpi led an anti-papal group, opposing temporal privileges of the Pope.

-The conflict between the 'Giovani' (the boys), and their opponents, 'Il Vecchi', (the ancients), also Papists was an important background to Foscarini's conviction.
+The conflict between the 'Giovani' (the boys), and their opponents, the 'Vecchi', (the ancients), also Papists was an important background to Foscarini's conviction.
 Until the death of Doge Leonardo Donato (1606-1612), 'the boys' dominated, but until 1631 they had intermittent influence.

 The Habsburgs, leaders of the Counter-Reformation forces, involved Venice in a war under the leadership of Archduke Ferdinand, who in 1617 entered into the Treaty of Madrid.
-The Spanish Viceroy in Naples, the Duke of Osuna, refused to surrender.
-While his ships attacked Venetian merchants in the Adriatic, rumors circulated in Venice that the Spanish embassy was forming a core of supporters against the city.
-Many Venetians gathered before the embassy and the courts condemned more than a hundred men for treason.
-Three Spaniards were executed immediately.

-The coup attempt sparked strong anti-Spanish sentiment in Venice even among pro-papal groups.
-Significantly Giambattista Bragadino, a member of the impoverished nobility, the so-called Barnabotti, having confessed to contact with the Spanish ambassador, was also executed.
-With the crowd surrounding the embassy, the Spanish Ambassador, the Marquess of Bedmar, decided to leave the city.
+The Spanish Viceroy in Naples, the Duke of Osuna, allowed his ships to continue attacks against Venetian merchants in the Adriatic Sea.
+The allegations about the supposed Bedmar Conspiracy and coup attempt saw three men executed summarily, and the courts condemned more than a hundred more for treason.
+Giambattista Bragadino, a member of the impoverished nobility, the so-called Barnabotti, having confessed to contact with the Spanish ambassador, was also executed.

 The denunciation of Antonio Foscarini by his secretary Giulio Muscarno, and subsequent arrest in 1615 had come in the midst of this crisis.
 He was eventually acquitted of selling information to the Spaniards but only after three years in detention.
 Muscarno was stripped of his office and sentenced to two years in prison.